department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 <strong>If you have more than one child</strong>

-Please note that the rates are different for children who are under the age of 18 and those who are over 18 and in a qualifying school program.
-To find your total monthly compensation rate, find your basic rate, then add the amount for each child, depending on their age and school status.
+We provide different rates for dependent children who are under the age of 18 and those who are over 18 and in a qualifying school program.

+Then look at the <strong>Added amounts</strong> table.
+Find the added amount for each dependent child, depending on their age and school status and your disability rating.

-<strong>For example:</strong> If you're a Veteran with a 70% disability rating, and you have a spouse, 3 children who are under 18, and one child who is over 18 and in a qualifying school program, you would start with your basic rate of $1,609.71 for a Veteran with one child and spouse (no parents).
-You would then add the rate of $59.00 for each additional child under age 18 (so $59 x 3) as well as the rate of $191.00 for each additional child over 18 in a qualifying school program.
+<strong>For example:</strong> If you were a Veteran with 3 dependent children under 18, one dependent child over 18 in a qualifying school program, and a dependent spouse, and you had a 70% disability rating, you would start with your basic rate of $1,609.71 for a Veteran with one child and spouse (no parents).
+You would then add the rate of $59.00 for each additional child under age 18 (so $59 x 3) and the rate of $191.00 for each additional child over 18 in a qualifying school program.

-Your total monthly compensation rate would be $1,609.71 + ($59.00 x 3) + $191.00 = <strong>$1,997.71</strong>.
+Your total monthly payment would be $1,609.71 + ($59.00 x 3) + $191.00 = <strong>$1,997.71</strong>.

 <strong>If you have a spouse who receives Aid and Attendance</strong>

-You can find your total monthly compensation rate by adding the rate for spouse receiving aid and attendance to your basic rate.
+First find your basic rate.
+Then look at the <strong>Added amounts</strong> table.
+Find the amount for a spouse receiving Aid and Attendance that matches your disability rating and add it to your basic rate to get your total monthly payment.
 If you also have more than one child, you'll add the amount for each additional child as well.

-<strong>For example:</strong> If you're a Veteran with a 70% disability rating and you have 2 children under 18 years of age as well as a spouse who's receiving Aid and Attendance, you would start with your basic rate of $1,609.71 for a Veteran with one child and spouse (no parents).
+<strong>For example:</strong> If you were a Veteran with 2 dependent children under 18 and a dependent spouse receiving Aid and Attendance, and you had a 70% disability rating, you would start with your basic rate of $1,609.71 for a Veteran with one child and spouse (no parents).
 You would then add the rate of $59.00 for each additional child under age 18 (so $59 x 2) as well as the rate of $109 for a spouse receiving Aid and Attendance.

-Your total monthly compensation rate would be $1,609.71 + ($59.00 x 2) + $109.00 = <strong>$1,836.71</strong>.<br>
+Your total monthly payment would be $1,609.71 + ($59.00 x 2) + $109.00 = <strong>$1,836.71</strong>.<br>
 <br>
-<a href="/pension/aid-attendance-housebound/">Learn more about Aid and Attendance and Housebound allowances</a>
+<a href="/pension/aid-attendance-housebound/">Learn more about Aid and Attendance benefits and Housebound allowances</a>

 </div>
 </li>